-CDWR contracts will supply an estimated of energy to the CAISO in 2011, a decrease of from 2010's expected CDWR energy volumes ().
+CDWR contracts will supply an estimated CDWR energy to the CAISO in 2011, a decrease of CDWR from 2010's expected CDWR energy volumes (CDWR).
 This decrease is due to the expiration of the must-take contracts described above.
-SDG&E's resource portfolio will supply an estimated of energy to the CAISO in 2011 (excluding REC quantities), an increase of from 2010's expected energy volumes ().
-For 2011, the CDWR share of load is projected to be (less than the projected for 2010), also due to the expiration of the must-take contracts.
+SDG&E's resource portfolio will supply an estimated CDWR of energy to the CAISO in 2011 (excluding REC quantities), an increase of CDWR share of load is projected to be CDWR (less than the CDWR).
+For 2011, the CDWR share of load is projected to be CDWR (less than the CDWR), also due to the expiration of the musttake contracts.